How It's Made in Tasmania

-We make recycled wool blankets using offcuts from the factory floor – but how do we actually do that?
-Currently some of our Australian-made recycled blankets are made in a mill in Tasmania, which spins and weaves fine blankets made from alpaca, mohair and wool.
+We make some of our recycled wool blankets using offcuts from the factory floor – but how do we actually do that?
+Our blankets are made at mills which spin and weave luxurious and long-lasting blankets made from wool.
 It's the by-product from this process we use to make our blankets.
-Here's how it works.
+Here we take a step-by-step look at how our mill partner in Tasmania (which made the very first Seljak Brand blankets!) produces recycled wool blankets.

 1. Collection: offcuts are collected from the factory floor and old Seljak Brand blankets are returned

 As the mill produces blankets for their customers, the technicians collect the offcuts from the production process.
 This might be from the spinning or weaving stage, and can be from overruns, trimmings and scraps that aren't part of the final product.
 We also facilitate the return of Seljak Brand blankets that people no longer want any more.

 2. Shredding: offcuts get shredded

 These offcuts and old blankets are ripped up in an industrial ragging machine into many small fibres of consistent size and shape.

 3. Carding: shredded fibres are carded